Bad bosses in Singapore

 When this happened to me, instead of approaching my direct superior, I talked to another superior and clarified my situation.
 At least this way I didn’t have to deal with the awfully awkward experience of confronting my boss.
 You can also approach your union leader or NTUC if things are getting out of hand.

-TL;DR: It's unethical and illegal to make decisions regarding hiring or promotions based on race, gender, or age.
-If this gets out of hand, talk to a union representative or follow the directions in this article to see if you can handle it yourself.
+TL;DR: It’s unethical and illegal to make decisions regarding hiring or promotions based on race, gender, or age.
+If this gets out of hand, talk to a union representative or readmore about Tripartite Guidelines on Fair Employment Practices (TGFEP) to see if your claim has weight.
+If so, you can report on the TAFEP site.

 7. Having unsafe workplaces